 - 2 teaspoons Italian seasoning

-- ⅓ cup red wine optional (use broth or water as a substitute)
+- ⅓ cup red wine optional, or use broth/water

 - 1 (14-oz) can diced tomatoes